 In Europe, the first machine using rotors and stators was that developed by a German firm, the Cipher-Machine Company of Berlin, and was appropriately named the ENIGMA.
-Here's a picture of it, figure 129c, in which you see a keyboard, a set of eight rotors juxtaposed in line, or, as we now generally say, "juxtaposed in cascade," and a printer.
+Here's a picture of it, Fig. 129c, in which you see a keyboard, a set of eight rotors juxtaposed in line, or, as we now generally say, "juxtaposed in cascade," and a printer.
 This machine was apparently too complicated for practical usage and was superseded by a second model, which also printed and was also unsuccessful.
-One of the difficulties with these two models was that a multiple switch with many contacts to be made simultaneously was required in order to establish an operative encipher-decipher relationship, so that if in enciphering the letter D_p , for example, the corresponding key on the keyboard is depressed, and a cipher letter, say F_e , is printed; then on deciphering the letter F_e , the corresponding key on the typewriter is depressed, and the plaintext letter D_p will be printed.
-In this machine this could be done only by making the current for decipherment traverse exactly the same path through the rotors and stators that it had traversed in encipherment.
-This was the function of the multiple switch shown schematically in figure 129d, in which a machine with only six characters (A to F) is depicted.
-In the left-hand circuit diagram, D_p is being enciphered and produces F_e ; in the right hand circuit diagram F_e produces D_p .
-But the switching mechanisms 4 and 4' in figure 129d make things a bit complicated because they are within one switching member that operates in one of two positions, one for encipherment, the other for decipherment, and many contacts must be established in one fell swoop, so to speak.
-I won't go into further details as to its construction because a clever inventor of that German firm came up with a new idea which greatly simplified matters, in regard not only to the cryptocomponent but also to the indicating mechanism.
-We may quickly explain how the matter of simplifying the indicating mechanism was accomplished, namely, by eliminating the printer altogether and replacing it with a simple bank of flashlight-type lamps.
-We'll skip the third model of the ENIGMA, which was only a slightly simpler version of the fourth model, which is shown in figure
+One of the difficulties with these two models was that a multiple switch with many contacts to be made simultaneously was required in order to establish an operative encipher-decipher relationship, so that if in enciphering the letter D{v} , for example, the corresponding key on the keyboard is depressed, and a cipher letter, say F_c, is printed; then on de iphering the letter F_c , the corresponding key on the typewriter is depressed, and the plaintext letter D_p will be printed.
+In this machine this could only be done by making the current for decipherment traverse exactly the same path through the rotors and stators that it had traversed in encipherment.
+This was the function of the multiple switch shown schematically in Fig. 129d, in which a machine with only six characters (A to F) is depicted.
+In the left hand circuit diagram, D_p is being enciphered and produces F_c ; in the right-hand circuit diagram F_c produces D_p .
+But the switching mechanisms 4 and 4' in Fig. 129d make things a bit complicated because they are within one switching member that operates in one of two positions, one for encipherment, the other for decipherment, and many contacts must be established in one fell swoop, so to speak.
+I won't go into further details as to its construction because a clever inventor of that German firm came up with a new idea which greatly simplified matters, not only in regard to the crypto-component but also in regard to the indicating mechanism.
+We may quickly explain how the matter of simplifying the indicating mechanism wa; accomplished, namely, by eliminating the printer altogether and replacing it with a simple bank of flashlight type lamps.
+We'll skip the third model of the ENIGMA, which was only a slightly simpler version of the fourth model, which is shown in Fig. 130a.

-130a.
 This one comprised a keyboard, a bank of indicating lamps, and a set of rotors and stators, but no printer.